maclandrol/smexplainer/README.md

 # 👀 smarts-explainer

 SMARTS explainer is a small wrapper around the `[SMARTSview](https://smarts.plus/)` tool developped at ZBH U. Hamburg for creating an easy to comprehend visualization for SMARTS expression.
-The concept was developed K. Schomburg and M. Rarey.
+The concept was developed by K. Schomburg and M. Rarey.

 ## Installation
 ---